 On 2022-11-03 a class action lawsuit was announced against GitHub Copilot on the basis of copyright infringement, and now (2023-01-13) there’s one for stable diffusion (against StabilityAI and friends).
 Browsing through r/StableDiffusion, I’m seeing lots of posts like this making the very memeable point that 5 billion images can’t be stored in a 4 GB model.
-From the original poster:The thumbnail for this post was generated with stable diffusion, positive prompt “artist stands at a conveyor belt in an art factory, quickly painting a piece before moving on to the next blank canvas on the belt” and negative prompt “blurry, distorted”.
+From the original poster:The thumbnail for this post was generated with stable diffusion.
+See the alt text for details.
 Yes, I’m not great at this.

 every computer science student with even a passing understanding of information theory can debunk this idea, because it completely breaks entropy.

 I write this post to point out that this is not true.

 Google announced Project Starline a while back, which promises to do mind-bendingly high-quality video calls, using AI to perform the compression.
 It probably uses Google’s SoundStream, which they’ve termed a “neural audio codec”, for the audio component.

 Why can a neural audio codec provide “3.2x-4x” bitrate gains over non-neural codecs?

 It’s because these models are only encoding a small region of their possible input space.
 The SoundStream codec is specifically trained to encode speech, music, and environmental sounds.
 Likewise, I’m confident that whatever they’re using for video in Starline is optimized specifically for representing people sitting in a Starline booth.